 In terms of the reliability of data and results more broadly, the picture becomes less clear.
-The dataset is imperfect in-so-far-as it relies on proxies, but moreover relies on pre-approved (and likely edited) speeches and articles, rather than verbatim speech like in other studies that have used transcripts; thus, we do not know how much control individuals have over writing of the material assessed in this paper.
-Moreover, we do not know if members have gone ‘off-script’ in a substantive way during speeches, as the data are not, in general, transcripts of speeches, but pre-prepared publications of the speeches.
-The potential for data bias is, therefore, very possible.
+The dataset is imperfect in-so-far-as it relies on proxies but moreover relies on pre-approved (and likely edited) speeches and articles, rather than verbatim speech like in other studies that have used transcripts.
+We do not know how much control individuals have over writing of the material assessed in this paper.
+Moreover, we do not know if members have gone ‘off-script’ in a substantive way during speeches as the data are not, in general, transcripts of speeches but pre-prepared publications of the speeches.
+The potential for data bias is therefore very possible.

-However, any bias would likely be tilted toward showing the Bank as a unified voice, despite declarations to the contrary that debate is part of the benefit of the committee.
-Having found any evidence in support of the hypothesis under these circumstances is therefore significant.
-Other case studies may well find more convincing evidence, but given how insular the Bank of England is when compared with institutions like the Federal Reserve, the scale of evidence that is discernable from this limited dataset is encouraging.
+Any bias, however, would likely be tilted toward showing the Bank as a unified voice, despite declarations to the contrary that debate is part of the benefit of the committee.
+Finding any evidence in support of the hypothesis under these circumstances is therefore significant.
+Other case studies may well find more convincing evidence but given how insular the Bank of England is when compared with institutions like the Federal Reserve, the scale of evidence that is discernable from this limited dataset is encouraging.

 Implications and conclusions

 What I have found is that this assumption is not necessarily true.
-Members preferences can and do change, and these changes are unpredictable - as a result, so are the actions of those actors.
+Members preferences can and do change, and these changes are unpredictable.
+As a result, so are the actions of those actors.
 The importance of the MPC’s appointment process to its policy outputs is not necessarily as clear as previously theorised.
 Whilst it is somewhat inevitable that different kinds of appointment processes will make a difference in some way, the relationship previously highlighted by Hix et al. (2010) is clearly far from certain.
-The problem with the asserted relationship is two-fold; first it presupposes that the Chancellor has reliable information about a member’s priors before appointment, and then supposes those priors remain stable.
-My evidence suggests that priors can change very suddenly and easily, especially during times of economic turbulence.
+The problem with the asserted relationship is two-fold; first it presupposes that the Chancellor has reliable information about a member’s underlying preferences before appointment, and then supposes those preferences remain stable.
+My evidence suggests that these preferences can change very suddenly and easily, especially during times of economic turbulence.